 On the web

-To host a live game in a web browser, log in at kahoot.com, locate a kahoot and click its “Play” button.
+To host a live game in a web browser, log in at kahoot.com, locate a kahoot and click its “Start” button.
 Depending on if the kahoot is on your Kahoots page or the Discover page, this button may look a little different.
-You may need to click the kahoot’s "options" button [ ⋮ ] to find it.

 Want to launch a playlist of 2 or more kahoots?
-You can launch a playlist from your Kahoots page.
-Click the checkmark bubbles in the top-left corner of each kahoot you want in your playlist.
+You can play several kahoots in a row from your Library page.
+Click the checkmark on the left side of each kahoot you want in your sequence.
 Click them in the order you want them to play.
-Then use the special “Play” button that appears at the bottom of your screen.
+Then use the special “Play” button that appears at the top of the list.